Our free newsletter is full of great tips

 Ofsted – E-Safety

-A new Ofsted Framework was introduced in September.
-In terms of e-safety the framework is similar to that introduced in January 2012, but the topic is now given greater prominence by the release of a new Ofsted Inspectors briefing document on e-safety.
-This describes potential e-safety judgements for schools and should raise the bar in terms of the understanding of both inspectors and schools.
+Online safety is given greater prominence by the release of the Ofsted Inspectors briefing document on e-safety.
+It describes potential e-safety judgements for schools and should raise the bar in terms of the understanding of both inspectors and schools.

 This lesson plan uses the CEOP video “Jigsaw” to deliver powerful and important messages about how we behave in the real and online world.
 Included is a lesson plan and the survey itself.